digitaltwinconsortium/DTDLParser/samples/DTDLParserResolveSample/README.md

 ## DTDL Object Model

-To enumerate the interface contents, the class `InterfaceInfo` provides an object model to navigate the parser results
+To enumerate the interface contents the `DTInterfaceInfo` class provides an object model to navigate the parser results

 ```cs
 var example1Dtmi = new Dtmi("dtmi:com:example;1");